Wedding Band at Gupshill Manor - live performance video background

 The stage in the function room is small.
 A 5-piece just fits if you set up tight; expect the vocal stack and a couple of the PA tops to sit at the front corners of the dancefloor rather than tucked behind the band line.
-It’s not a problem - it’s the shape the room wants - but it’s the first thing to think about when you’ve got a band booked.
-The dancefloor itself is the saving grace: built in, properly sized, and big enough that losing a metre at the front to gear doesn’t change how the night feels once it fills up.
+That’s the shape of the room, and it’s the first thing to think about with a band booked.
+The dancefloor makes up for it: built in, properly sized, and big enough that losing a metre at the front to gear doesn’t change how the night feels once it fills.

 Gupshill Manor at a glance